 Get the other big stuff done.
 (Have you done your taxes yet?)
 Pay off or chip away at debt, and avoid adding more by being mindful of your spending habits.
 Nip these in the bud — you don’t need them hovering over your head for long.

 3. Clean, Declutter, and Organize

 Often thought of as “chores,” cleaning, decluttering, and organizing are great multitasking activities that not only upkeep the home but help release negative energy or stress.
 Do this throughout the week, and you won’t have to deal with it as much on days off.
-They’re great to do while listening to online courses and participating in continuing education webinars.
+They’re great to do while listening to mandatory online courses or continuing education webinars remotely.
 (Don’t forget to turn the camera off and mute yourself!)

 4. Switch It Up

 If you read research articles on your own time, give your health science brain a break.
 Read about (or watch) something entirely different.
 For example, read a beauty & fashion or home & garden magazine, or watch a comedy or reality television show.
 Create something — cook a dish, draw and color or paint a picture, sculpt a figure, crochet or knit a hat or scarf, or sew a bag, piece of clothing, or pillow cover.

 5. Take Advantage of Discounts

 Make use of applicable employee discounts.
 Choose ones you will use regularly and not become a wasted expense (for example, membership discounts).